Support Page Content

 Last Updated: 4/26/21

 Because of the rapid changes to the job market that the COVID-19 pandemic has created for Sacramento State students and alumni, this resource focuses on immediate and remote job opportunities, virtual career events, online learning and career development resources such as how to prepare for a remote interview, and resources if your employer has reduced hours or shut down operations or if you are self-employed or a small business owner in need of support due to COVID-19.

 Be aware that COVID-19 is a fluid situation.
 The Career Center updates this resource weekly and as new information becomes available.

 Remember, if you need one-on-one help searching for jobs/internships, enhancing your resume, translating your career and academic skills, or preparing for virtual interviews, please use our online scheduler to set up an appointment for virtual Career Counseling for help exploring careers or getting a job now or in the future!

 Please note, the Career Center does not provide psychological counseling, therapy, or other mental health services.
-The University provides psychological counseling services for students through Student Health and Counseling Services.
+The University provides psychological counseling services for students through Student Health & Counseling Services.